Azure/bicep/README.md

 1. Day 0 resource provider support.
 Any Azure resource — whether in private or public preview or GA — can be provisioned using Bicep.
 2. Much simpler syntax [compared to equivalent ARM Template JSON](./docs/arm2bicep.md)
 3. No state or state files to manage.
 All state is stored in Azure, so makes it easy to collaborate and make changes to resources confidently.
 4. Tooling is the cornerstone to any great experience with a programming language.
-Our VSCode extension for Bicep makes it extremely easy to author and get started with advanced type validation based on all Azure resource type [API definitions](https://github.com/Azure/azure-rest-api-specs/tree/master/specification).
+Our VS Code extension for Bicep makes it extremely easy to author and get started with advanced type validation based on all Azure resource type [API definitions](https://github.com/Azure/azure-rest-api-specs/tree/master/specification).
 5. Easily break apart your code with native [modules](./docs/spec/modules.md)
 6. Supported by Microsoft support and 100% free to use.